zongruxie4/-/README.md

    pnpm dev
    ```

+## 🤖 Choosing Your Models

+Nanobrowser allows you to configure different LLM models for each agent to balance performance and cost.
+Here are recommended configurations:

+### Better Performance
+- **Planner & Validator**: Claude 3.7 Sonnet
+  - Better reasoning and planning capabilities
+  - More reliable task validation
+- **Navigator**: Claude 3.5 Haiku
+  - Efficient for web navigation tasks
+  - Good balance of performance and cost

+### Cost-Effective Configuration
+- **Planner & Validator**: Claude Haiku or GPT-4o
+  - Reasonable performance at lower cost
+  - May require more iterations for complex tasks
+- **Navigator**: Gemini 2.0 Flash or GPT-4o-mini
+  - Lightweight and cost-efficient
+  - Suitable for basic navigation tasks

+> **Note**: The cost-effective configuration may produce less stable outputs and require more iterations for complex tasks.

+> **Tip**: Feel free to experiment with your own model configurations!
+Found a great combination?
+Share it with the community in our [Discord](https://discord.gg/NN3ABHggMK) to help others optimize their setup.

 ## 💡 See It In Action

 Here are some powerful tasks you can accomplish with just a sentence: